High-dimensional Bayesian inference via the Unadjusted Langevin Algorithm: Numerical experiments

-Bayesian inference for the logistic regression model has long been recognized as a numerically involved problem, due to the analytically inconvenient form of the likelihood function.
+Bayesian inference for the logistic regression model has long been recognized as a numerically involved problem.
 Several algorithms have been proposed, trying to mimick the data-augmentation (DA) approach of \cite{albert:chib:1993} for probit regression; see \cite{holmes:held:2006}, \cite{fruehwirth:fruehwirth:2010} and \cite{gramacy:polson:2012}.
 Recently, a very promising DA algorithm has been proposed in \cite{polson:scott:windle:2013}, using the Polya-Gamma distribution in the DA part.
 This algorithm has been shown to be uniformly ergodic for the total variation by \cite[Proposition~1]{choi:hobert:2013}, which provides an explicit expression for the ergodicity constant.
 This constant is exponentially small in the dimension of the parameter space and the number of samples.
 Moreover, the complexity of the augmentation step is cubic in the dimension, which prevents from using this algorithm when the dimension of the regressor is large.

 We apply ULA to sample from the posterior distribution $\pi_{\bfbeta}(\cdot | \{(X_i,Y_i)\}_{i=1}^p)$.
 The gradient of its log-density may be expressed as

 Therefore $-\log \pi_{\bfbeta}(\cdot | \{X_i,Y_i\}_{i=1}^p)$ is strongly convex \Cref{assum:potentialU} with $m =\lambda_{\max}^{-1}(\Sigma_{\bfbeta})$ and satisfies \Cref{assum:regularity_2} with $L = (1/4)\sum_{i=1}^p X_i^{\operatorname{T}} X_i+ \lambda^{-1}_{\min}(\Sigma_{\bfbeta}) $, where $\lambda_{\min}(\Sigma_{\bfbeta})$ and $\lambda_{\max}(\Sigma_{\bfbeta})$ denote the minimal and maximal eigenvalues of $\Sigma_{\bfbeta}$, respectively.
 We first compare the histograms produced by ULA and the P\`olya-Gamma Gibbs sampling from \cite{polson:scott:windle:2013}.
 For that purpose, we take $d=5$, $p=100$, generate synthetic data $ (Y_i)_{1 \leq i \leq p}$ and $(X_i)_{1 \leq i \leq p}$, and set $\Sigma_{\bfbeta}^{-1} = (dp)^{-1} (\sum_{i=1}^p X_i^{\operatorname{T}} X_i)\operatorname{I}_d$.
 We produce $10^8$ samples from the P\'olya-Gamma sampler using the \textsf{R} package \textsf{BayesLogit} \cite{windle:polson:scott:BayesLogit}.
 Next, we make $10^3$ runs of the Euler approximation scheme with $n=10^6$ effective iterations, with a constant sequence $(\gamma_k)_{k \geq 1}$, $\gamma_k = 10 (\kappa n^{1/2})^{-1}$ for all $k \geq 0$ and a burn-in period $N=n^{1/2}$.
 The histogram of the P\'olya-Gamma Gibbs sampler for first component, the corresponding mean of the obtained histograms for ULA and the $0.95$ quantiles are displayed in \Cref{fig:hist_Euler_constant}.
 The same procedure is also applied with the decreasing step size sequence $(\gamma_k)_{k \geq 1}$ defined by $\gamma_k = \gamma_1 k^{-1/2}$, with $\gamma_1 = 10 (\kappa \log(n)^{1/2})^{-1}$ and for the burn in period $N = \log(n)$, see also \Cref{fig:hist_Euler_constant}.